July 11, 2025

 The Benefits of Healing First

-Healing creates space for a love that’s healthy and sustaining—not one rooted in fear or neediness.
+Healing creates space for a love that’s healthy and sustaining, not one rooted in fear or desperation.
 Here’s what changes when you heal:

 A study in the Journal of Social and Personal Relationships found that people who prioritize self-healing are more likely to attract partners who share their values and emotional maturity.